LedgerHQ/app-openpgp/doc/user/app-openpgp.rst

 Select Slot
 -------------

-For Nanos, this menu is only available on *XL* version.
+This menu is not available on Nanos, limited to a single slot.
 It is available on all other devices.

 A Slot is a set of 3 key pairs *Signature, Decryption, Authentication* as defined by gnupg specification.